Friday, 29 December 2006

 Do you use trading software to place your bets?

-Oh yes, Bet Angel is a terrific piece of software and I’d recommend anybody serious about trading to use it.
+Oh yes!
+I’d recommend anybody serious about trading to use Trading Software.
 Not using software allows others a huge advantage but you’ve got to take time to learn how to use it.

 .